Biden will sign executive order to reopen Affordable Care Act enrollment - KION546

 Biden will sign executive order to reopen Affordable Care Act enrollment

-(CNN) — President Joe Biden will reopen enrollment on the federal Affordable Care Act exchanges on Thursday as part of a series of executive actions related to health care, taking a step to help uninsured Americans that his predecessor rejected.
+President Joe Biden will reopen enrollment on the federal Affordable Care Act exchanges on Thursday as part of a series of executive actions related to health care, taking a step to help uninsured Americans that former President Donald Trump rejected.

 It’s Biden’s first move toward delivering on his campaign promise to bolster the landmark health reform law that he championed as vice president.
 And it comes as more Americans could be facing the loss of coverage because of the pandemic-fueled economic downturn.